Khloe Kardashian Gives Birth To A Baby Girl, Reports ‘TMZ’

 Khloe Kardashian is officially a mom.
 The Keeping Up with the Kardashians star and her baby daddy, Tristan Thompson, welcomed their first child together, a baby girl, on Thursday.

 According to an April 12 report by TMZ, Khloe Kardashian delivered her baby daughter around 4 a.m. on Thursday morning.
 The reality star delivered the baby at a hospital outside of Cleveland.
-Khloe’s sisters, Kourtney and Kim Kardashian were there to support her as well as her mother Kris Jenner and her best friend Malika Haqq.
+Khloe’s sisters, Kourtney and Kim Kardashian were there to support her as well as her mother Kris Jenner and her best friend, Malika Haqq.
 Tristan Thompson was also in the delivery room while Khloe gave birth, according to Kardashian sources.

 The baby girl reportedly does not have a name yet.
 As previously reported by the Inquisitr, Khloe Kardashian recently revealed that she was planning to name the baby girl something that started with the letter T. However, things may have changed a bit since the baby was born during the middle of a very dramatic time in Khloe’s relationship with Tristan Thompson.